Mixed Use Property? How To Get A Mortgage

 - Strong yields

-- As a bridge into commercial property investment
+- A first step into commercial property investment

 - Diversifying your portfolio and spreading risk across market sectors